-All household members over the age of 18 must provide a copy of their previous year's filed federal tax return with all supporting schedules or tax return transcript, for the Modified AGI of the household to be calculated.
+All household members over the age of 18, if required to file, must provide a copy of their previous year's filed tax return or tax return transcript, for the Modified AGI of the household to be calculated.
 There may be situations where a household member may have had no obligation to file a tax return, have not yet filed, or filed an extension.
 In that case, the household member will be required to submit current documentation that reflects their current income.
 Acceptable documentation is shown in the table below: